Welcome To the Free Website Design Tutorial!

 Fill out your First Name & Last Name.

-In the “Website” section you need to include the full link so it should look something like this ( http://yourwebsitename.com or https://yourwebsitename.com )
+In the “Website” section you need to include the full link so it should look something like this ( https://yourwebsitename.com )

 Then click on “Add New User” & that is it!

-Well, you need to do 2 more things.
-First is in the upper right-hand corner you need to hover over “Howdy, name” and click on “Log Out”.
+First is in the upper right hand corner you need to hover over “Howdy, start” and click on “Log Out”.

 Next thing on the list is to delete the old username.
 You can do this by going to Users > All Users

-Hover over the old user you want to delete and click on “Delete”
+Hover over the old user “start” and click on “Delete”

 Dashboard > Appearance > Theme > Add New

-Once you’re are on the Add New WordPress Theme Page all you need to do is search for your desired theme.
+Once your are on the Add New WordPress Theme Page all you need to do is search for your desired theme.